 - We avoid back to back meetings where possible and try not to schedule both internal and external meetings between 12.30-14.00 to allow for all parties to break for lunch

 - We encourage each other to get outside every day and are mindful of what activities replenish us during breaks rather than always defaulting to news or social media updates

-The nature of work means back to back calls are inevitable We have heard too many times about people working from home failing to see daylight or even break for lunch or to go to the toilet.
+The nature of work means back-to-back calls are sometimes inevitable We have heard too many times about people working from home failing to see daylight or even break for lunch or to go to the toilet.
 If this is the reality in any team an introduction of 25 or 50 minute meetings can help.
 We have met managers who have blocked out a lunch hour for the entire team so no meetings can take place.
-This help to remind everyone that this is vital for both wellbeing and to work at their best.
+This helps to remind everyone that this is vital for both wellbeing and to work at their best.